Universal approximation theorems for continuous functions of c\`adl\`ag paths and L\'evy-type signature models: Introduction

-Our main motivation to treat this problem comes from signature-based models for finance that allow for the inclusion of jumps.
-Indeed, all signature models for asset prices that have been proposed so far, (see \cite{ASS:20, CGS:22}), build on stochastic processes with continuous trajectories.
-In order to extend them to processes with \cadlag trajectories and to show universality properties among classical jump diffusion models in finance, the UATs proved in Section \ref{sec:UAT} are important, as will become apparent from our definition of \emph{L\'evy-type signature models} below.
+Our principal motivation to treat this problem comes from signature-based models for finance that allow for an inclusion of jumps.
+Indeed, all signature models for asset prices that have been proposed so far, (see \cite{ASS:20, CGS:22, CGMS:23}), build on stochastic processes with continuous trajectories.
+In order to extend them to processes with \cadlag trajectories and to show universality properties among classical jump-diffusion models in finance, the UAT proved in Section \ref{sec:UAT} is important, as will become apparent from our definition of \emph{L\'evy-type signature models} below.

 The approach that we follow consists in parameterizing the model itself or its characteristics as linear functionals of the signature of an augmented Lévy process $X$ that we call market's primary underlying process.
-More precisely, $\mathbb{X}$ denotes the signature of the $N+2$ dimensional Lévy process (specified under some risk neutral measure $\mathbb{Q}$)

-where $\mu$ denotes a homogeneous random measure with compensator $\nu$ and $W$ a one-dimensional Brownian motion.
+More precisely, $\mathbb{X}$ denotes the signature of the $N+2$ dimensional Lévy process (specified under some risk neutral measure $\mathbb{Q}$) where $\mu$ denotes a homogeneous Poisson random measure with compensator $\nu$ and $W$ a one-dimensional Brownian motion.
 As introduced in \cite{FS:17} for general semimartingales, we define the signature $\mathbb X$ of the L\'evy process $X$, as solution of the Marcus stochastic differential equation (see \cite{KP:95} for more details) in the extended tensor algebra $T((\R^d))$ over $\Rset^d$,

 We refer to Section \ref{sec:preliminaries} for the precise definitions of the involved quantities.
 We then introduce \emph{Lévy-type signature models} under some risk neutral measure $\mathbb{Q}$ via